Susquehanna Believes Microchip (MCHP) Won't Stop Here

 According to TipRanks.com, Rolland is a top 100 analyst with an average return of 22.3% and a 74.8% success rate.
 Rolland covers the Technology sector, focusing on stocks such as Advanced Micro Devices, Raytheon Technologies, and NXP Semiconductors.

-Microchip has an analyst consensus of Strong Buy, with a price target consensus of $167.71, implying a 16.7% upside from current levels.
+Currently, the analyst consensus on Microchip is a Strong Buy with an average price target of $167.71, representing a 14.5% upside.
 In a report released yesterday, Mizuho Securities also reiterated a Buy rating on the stock with a $158.00 price target.

 See today’s analyst top recommended stocks >>